 When you pass away this could catch you out.
-If it is determined you lied about your weight, or any other aspect of your health, then the claim may be declined.
-Your investment for your loved ones could be wasted.
+If it is determined you lied about your weight or any other aspect of your health, then the claim may be declined.
+Your investment in your loved ones could be wasted.

 Arranging life insurance